Building trade capacity of small-scale shrimp and prawn farmers

 Development and application of better management practices (BMP/GAPs) in shrimp and prawn aquaculture

-The project will aim to reduce the risks of diseases and malpractices by using BMPs/GAPS.
+The FAO and implementing partners - the Department of Fisheries, along with WorldFish, and the Bangladesh Shrimp and Fish Foundation - mobilized one thousand small-scale shrimp and prawn farmers supporting them to adopt Better Management Practices (BMPs) and Good Aquaculture Practices (GAPs), which was instrumental to reduce the risks of diseases and malpractices by using BMPs/GAPs.
 These BMP/GAPs complement FAO's Aquaculture Certification Guidelines, FAO's Code of Conduct for Responsible Fisheries (CCRF) and the Bangladesh National Code of Conduct on Responsible Aquaculture.
-The application of these BMP/GAPs will help in producing shrimp and prawn products that comply with national food safety and animal health standards (Codex and OIE) and other aquaculture certification standards including those of private certifiers.
+The application of these BMP/GAPs also help in producing shrimp and prawn products that comply with national food safety and animal health standards (Codex and OIE) and other aquaculture certification standards including those of private certifiers.

 Development and operationalization of a traceability system